Part of the Lore and Saga family of web sitesBushcraft and wilderness skills with Gary Waidson

 The cord used to rig the tarp must be taut and this can be achieved either with commercial tensioners or good knot use.
 Another approach is to use elastic shock cord which can be stretched to give good tension but will give slightly in the wind.

-Here on the right you can see a variety of methods for using the tarp for shelter.
+Here you can see a variety of methods for using the tarp for shelter.
 I usually use a 3x3 metre cotton tarp which suits me for most applications but many people prefer nylon because it is lighter and dries much faster.

-On occasions when I am travelling light I use a ripstop nylon poncho for shelter which allows me to dispense with carrying a waterproof jacket as well.
+On occasions when I am travelling light I just use a poncho for shelter which allows me to dispense with carrying a waterproof jacket as well.

 A poncho is quite small for a tarp camp but with careful placement it does provide just enough coverage for sleeping under as you can see below.